Fiserv/Commerce-Hub/docs/Resources/API-Documents/DaaS/Enhanced-Data-Service.md

 ---

-## EDS using PaymentToken
+## PaymentToken Request

-The merchant can initiate EDS request transaction by passing the token details of the customer and using `PaymentToken` as a payment source.
+The merchant can initiate Enhanced Data Service request transaction by passing the token details of the customer and using `PaymentToken` as a payment source.

 ### Additional Requirements